ExMember/exmember.github.io/_posts/2015-05-18-live-at-the-bike-2015-april-30-ace-ten.md

 From here we can narrow Moni's hand range to sets, two-pair, and big combo draws.

-The only possible combo draw is KdQd.
+The only possible combo draw is `KdQd`.
 It has 12 outs to a nut or second-nut hand.
 When called it has a huge amount of equity unless it is up against the nut flush draw.
 Sean and I have ranges that are wide enough that Moni would win outright most of the time, and not be up against the nut flush draw much of the